iankurmalik/RestClient/README.md

 it will ask for your git credentials.
 If you don't have a git account, create one and then try cloning this repo

-once cloned, go to the folder and click on RestClient.sol.
+Once cloned, go to the folder and click on RestClient.sln.
 It will open the project in Visual studio

 # I have chosen it to be a console app to keep it concise